SamirTalwar/monospacedmonologues.com/content/posts/2016-01-11--casting-lambdas-in-java.md

 I love Java 8.
 It's so much better than Java 7.
 Not as nice as a properly functional language, of course, but beggars can't be choosers, am I right?

 It's a bit odd for a language that's trying to be functional, though.
-[Functions are objects][Functions are Objects: the other point of view], and often a lambda can be one of many types.
+[Functions are objects][functions are objects: the other point of view], and often a lambda can be one of many types.
 This is usually fine:

     Stream.of(1, 2, 3)
         .map(x -> x * 2)